Paula Jean Swearengin: 2020 election

 In June 2019, Swearengin announced her campaign for Senate against Republican incumbent Shelley Moore Capito.
 She had two opponents in the June 9 Democratic primary, Richie Robb and Richard Ojeda.
 Swearengin won with 38% of the vote to Ojeda's 33% and Robb's 29%.
 In the November 3 general election she faced Capito, who has been a Senator since 2015, and unaffiliated candidate Franklin Riley, losing to the former.

 Swearengin joined her three other Knock Down the House co-stars in endorsing Vermont Senator Bernie Sanders for the Democratic nomination for president in 2020.
 Sanders endorsed Swearengin's campaign for Senate on July 8, 2020.

-In the November general election, Capito defeated Swearengin.
-Swearengin left the Democratic party less than one year later, writing in July 2021 of the West Virginia Democratic Party and the DNC that "I can't support racism or them ignoring Appalachian children dying & suffering."
+In the November general election, Capito defeated Swearengin by more than 40%, winning every county in the state.
+Swearengin left the Democratic Party less than one year later, writing in July 2021 of the West Virginia Democratic Party and the DNC that "I can't support racism or them ignoring Appalachian children dying & suffering."